 Now I saw a new heaven and a new earth, for the first heaven and the first earth had passed away.
 Also there was no more sea.
 Then I [NU omits John] saw the holy city, New Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband.
 And I heard a loud voice from heaven saying,.
 'Behold, the tabernacle of God is with men, and he will dwell with them, and they shall be his people.
 God himself will be with them and be their God.
 And God will wipe away every tear from their eyes; there shall be no more death, nor sorrow, nor crying.
 There shall be no more pain, for the former things have passed away.'
 Then he who sat on the throne said, 'Behold, I make all things new.'
 And he said, [NU omits to me] ‘Write, for these words are true and faithful.’

 In this new vision, John says he saw a new heaven and a new earth.
 In many ways, this new creation will be quite different from the present one in which we are now living.
 In other ways, we will find it quite similar.
 The first difference that caught John's eye caused him to exclaim ... there was no more sea.
 That would certainly be striking, would it not?
-Now if you are wondering … Why is there no sea?
+Now if you are wondering … Why is there no sea?...
 I believe the explanation probably lies in two areas.
-First, about seventy-five percent of our present Earth is covered by water which renders it unusable.
+First, there is the issue of practical usability.
+About seventy-five percent of our present Earth is covered by water which renders it unusable.
 But, that will not be the case with the new Earth.
-All of its vast landmass will be very much available for our use.
+The vast majority of its extensive landmass will be very much available for our use.
 Second, the vast oceans of this present Earth are, for the most part, left over from the great judgment of the Flood that occurred in Noah's day.
-As such, they are very grim and visible reminders of judgment.
+So, they are a grim and constant reminder of that past judgment.
 As Peter puts it,

 For this they willfully forget: that by the word of God the heavens were of old, and the earth standing out of water and in the water, by which the world that then existed perished, being flooded with water.
 But the heavens and the earth which are now preserved by the same word, are reserved for fire until the day of judgment and perdition of ungodly men.
 Second Peter 3:5-7